 Other than this, all the platforms are extremely similar and all provide equal efficiency in terms of speed and stability.
 Routers such as DD-WRT, Merlin Firmware, and Tomato are also compatible, and setup guides for configuring each platform can be found in VPNArea’s members-only area.
 We tested the iOS and Android VPN apps with an IPv4 connection and found them to be easy to use; neither suffered IP leaks.
 We also checked the Mac VPN client on both IPv4 and IPv6, again no leaks were discovered, which is excellent.

 VPNArea is a highly secure VPN provider based in Bulgaria.
 It is a well-rounded service with excellent apps for all platforms.
-For the cost of a subscription, the no-logs policy, 256-bit AES encryption, DNS leak protection, kill-switch, obfuscation, double hop encryption – and other additional features are truly outstanding.
+Considering the low cost of a subscription, the no-logs policy, 256-bit AES encryption, DNS leak protection, kill-switch, obfuscation, double hop encryption – and other additional features – are truly outstanding.

 Customer service could not be better with this provider, and it is always eager to help consumers to unblock content.
 What’s more, this is one of the few services that still unblocks iPlayer and Netflix US in 2021.

 The availability of dedicated IP addresses with a private server is excellent and will be a selling point for some people.
 To conclude, this VPN is a great all-rounder that is definitely worth testing thanks to its 30-day money back guarantee.
 If you like the service, a three-year subscription is well worth the money.